nicholaskajoh/alphacoder.xyz/content/blog/facebook-clone-1.md

 - [Build a Facebook clone from scratch with PHP — Part 7](/facebook-clone-7)

 # We're making Facebook?
 Wow!
 Facebook is the largest social network platform in the world.
-I fell in love with the Facebook infrastructure since secondary school.
 I mean, it's crazy!
 An application that serves ~2 billion people?
 Insane!
 Facebook over the years has become more and more complex, adding new and exciting features as the days go by.

 I'd like to, at this rather early juncture, outline what we'll be building.

 Facebook is big.
 There are photos, groups, messaging, pages, videos, live videos, stories, VR and more.
 That's a lot.
-What we'll be building here is good ol' Facebook of 2004 - probably less.
-We want to focus on the initial core features of Facebook - posts, profiles, timelines, friend relationships and login/registration.
+What we'll be building here is good ol' Facebook of 2004 — probably less.
+We want to focus on the initial core features of Facebook — posts, profiles, timelines, friend relationships and login/registration.
 Awesome!

 ![](/images/fbc1/faceclone-screenshot.png)

 # Is it for me?
 If you have at least a basic understanding of programming concepts and front end web development (i.e HTML, CSS, Javascript) this series is for you.
 If you have little/zero knowledge of front end web development, you can check out this post I wrote: [HTML, CSS and Javascript as fast as possible](/html-css-js).
 If it doesn't help, you'll need to pick up some more elaborate course/tutorial to get up to speed.
-It's vital you have some general knowledge of computer programming though to get the best from this course.
+It's vital you have some general knowledge of computer programming though to get the best from the series.

-What you'll be needing
+# What you'll be needing
-All you'll be needing is a PC and 3 apps you can download for free online:
+All you'll be needing is a PC/Mac and 3 apps you can download for free online:

 1. VS Code (text editor)
 2. XAMPP (PHP interpreter, PHP development server and MySQL server)